São Paulo Zoo: History

 The São Paulo Zoo was created in June 1957, from a statement of the then governor Jânio Quadros to the head of the São Paulo State Secretary of Agriculture's Department of Fish and Game, Emilio Varoli.
 The first animals of exotic origin such as lions, camels, bears and elephants, were acquired from private circuses while Brazilian wild fauna animals, such as jaguars and cock-of-the-rock, were acquired in Manaus.

-The opening of the zoo, originally scheduled for January 1958, was postponed due to heavy rains that year, and on 16 March São Paulo Zoo was officially inaugurated featuring 482 animals, including nine deer, two spotted jaguars and one black jaguar, three ocelots, two wild cats, one bear, 23 parrots, three Spix's macaws, and the rhinoceros Cacareco, made famous by the episode when it was elected city councilor in the elections of October 1958.
+The opening of the zoo, originally scheduled for January 1958, was postponed due to heavy rains that year, and on 16 March São Paulo Zoo was officially inaugurated featuring 445 animals, including nine deer, two spotted jaguars and one black jaguar, three ocelots, two wild cats, one bear, 23 parrots, three Spix's macaws, and the rhinoceros Cacareco, made famous by the episode when it was elected city councilor in the elections of October 1958.

+Aware of its responsibility in the national context, the São Paulo Zoo became the first Brazilian institution to propose and effectively participate in multiple programs for the recovery of Brazilian species seriously threatened with disappearing from nature, such as the lion tamarin, small neotropical felids and Lear's macaws.

-In its first year of operation, zoo admission was free, and from the creation of the Zoological Park of São Paulo, in 1959, they began to charge for tickets.
+In its first year of operation, zoo admission was free, and from the creation of the Zoological Park of São Paulo, in the following year, they began to charge for tickets.
+The São Paulo Zoo Foundation obtained, in 1959, legal personality and administrative, financial and scientific autonomy and is responsible for the administration of the park through the following bodies: Superior Council; Advisory Council; Fiscal Council and Board of Directors.

+That same year, goals were set for the São Paulo Zoo Foundation: to maintain a population of live animals from all fauna for public education and recreation, as well as for biological research; to establish a Biological Station within its area of coverage for research on the region's fauna and related studies; and to provide facilities for the work of Brazilian and foreign researchers in the field of zoology, in its broadest sense, through agreements, contracts or scholarships.